mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 1. **Connection based** so it could not be used in DDoS attacks or to probe security holes.

-2. **Encrypted** because no game or web application should ever want to send unencrypted packets in 2017.
+2. **Encrypted** because no game or web application would want to send unencrypted packets in 2017.

-3. **Authenticated** because dedicated servers would only ever want to accept connections from clients who were already authenticated on the web backend.
+3. **Authenticated** because dedicated servers only want to accept connections from clients who are authenticated on the web backend.

 I would now like to present the solution.
 I'm not holding my breath that this would be accepted as a standard in browsers as-is, I'm a game guy, not a web guy.
-But I do hope at least it will help browser creators see what client/server games actually need, and maybe, in some small way, do its part to help bridge the gap.
+But I do hope at least it will help browser creators and web developers see what client/server games actually need, and in some small way, do its part to help bridge the gap.

 Hopefully the result will be multiplayer games playing better in a browser in the near future.

 # netcode.io

-The solution I came up with is called [netcode.io](http://netcode.io)
+The solution I came up with is [netcode.io](http://netcode.io)

-It's a simple network protocol that lets clients securely connect to dedicated servers and communicate over UDP.
-It's connection oriented and it encrypts and signs packets to foil main in the middle attacks.
-It also uses short lived connect tokens to transfer authentication from the web backend to clients connecting to dedicated servers instances.
-This way dedicated servers only accept connections from clients which have authenticated with the web backend.
+netcode.io is a simple network protocol that lets clients securely connect to dedicated servers and communicate over UDP.
+It's connection oriented and encrypts and signs packets, and provides authentication support so only authenticated clients can connect to dedicated servers.

 It's designed for games like [agar.io](http://agar.io) that need to shunt players off from the main website to a number of dedicated server instances, each with some maximum number of players (up to 256 players per-instance in the reference implementation).

-The basic idea is that the existing website performs authentication and then on some REST call from the client requesting to play, provides a connect token to that client over HTTPS, which is passed to the dedicated server instance over UDP as part of the connection handshake.
+The basic idea is that the web backend performs authentication and then on some REST call provides a connect token to that client over HTTPS, which is passed to the dedicated server as part of the connection handshake over UDP.

 Connect tokens are short lived and rely on a shared private key between the web backend and the dedicated server instances.
+The benefit of this approach is that only authenticated clients are able to connect to the dedicated servers.

 Where netcode.io wins out over WebRTC is simplicity.
 By focusing only on the dedicated server case, it removes the need for ICE, STUN and TURN.
 By implementing its encryption, signing and authentication with [libsodium](http://libsodium.org) it avoids the complexity of a full implementation of DTLS, while still providing the same level of security.

-Over the past month I've created a [reference implementation](http://netcode.io) of netcode.io in C. It's open source and licenced under BSD 3-Clause.
+Over the past month I've created a [reference implementation](http://netcode.io) of netcode.io in C. It's open source and licenced under the BSD 3-Clause licence.
 Over the next few months, I hope to continue refining this implementation, spend time writing a spec, and work with people to port netcode.io to different languages.

 Your feedback on the reference implementation is appreciated.

 # How it works